 Preheat oven to 350 degrees.
 Butter a 9-inch tube pan; set aside.
 In a medium bowl, sift together flour, baking powder, baking soda, and salt; set aside.

-In the bowl of an electric mixer fitted with the paddle attachment, beat the butter, sugar, eggs, and vanilla on medium speed until light and fluffy, 2 to 3 minutes.
-Add the flour mixture in three parts, alternating with the sour cream and beginning and ending with the flour.
-Beat until just combined, scraping down the sides of the bowl as needed.
+With an electric mixer on medium speed, beat butter, sugar, eggs, and vanilla until pale and fluffy, 2 to 3 minutes.
+Add the flour mixture in 3 batches, alternating with sour cream and beginning and ending with the flour.
+Beat until just combined, scraping down sides of bowl as needed.

-Spoon about half the batter into the prepared pan.
-Arrange the cherries in a single layer on top of the batter; avoid placing any cherries against the pan's edge, as they may stick or burn if not fully encased in batter.
-Top with the remaining batter, making sure it is evenly distributed, and smooth with an offset spatula.
-Sprinkle streusel evenly over the top of the batter.
+Spoon half the batter into prepared pan.
+Arrange cherries in a single layer on top (but not against the pan's edge, as cherries may stick or burn).
+Top with the remaining batter, and smooth with an offset spatula.
+Sprinkle with streusel.